Permaculture Design Course for Educators of Children

 May 4th, 11th, 18th, 25th

 Tasks will be set each week, preferably to be completed by the following week.
 These will be mainly outdoor tasks which will be explained either during the teleconference calls or by written instructions /videos.
-These will be things which you can do with children or alone.
+These will be things which you can do with children or alone, and will take up to an hour each week.

 If you pay the full amount at the beginning of the course you pay the following: